codatio/codat-docs/docs/integrations/accounting/xero/accounting-xero-sign-up-with-xero.md

 ### Manage user cancellation

-You should build logic to handle the scenario of a user cancelling mid-flow, and serve a relevant error page.
+You should build logic to handle the scenario of a user canceling mid-flow, and serve a relevant error page.
 This is similar to what we recommend when using our [Link auth flow](https://docs.codat.io/auth-flow/overview).

 As part of the OpenID response parameters, you will receive the appropriate status code that you can manage accordingly.
 For a full list of our status codes, see [Status codes and errors](https://docs.codat.io/using-the-api/errors).